I was hoping it was as cute and quaint as Tangier Island. But I also hoped it would be better — because it’s Maryland’s quaint and cute island.

 When we arrived on the island, we were docked right in front of one of the town’s two restaurants (although the second one didn’t look open).
 Many of the other passengers decided to have lunch.
 Since we’d dined in Crisfield before boarding the ferry, we decided to just have dessert instead.

-The most famous dish that Smith Island is known for -- and Maryland's official state dessert -- is a locally produced cake featuring 8 to 15 very thin layers, in between which is creme or, more commonly, cooked chocolate icing.
+Smith Island is known for — and Maryland’s official state dessert is — a locally produced cake featuring 8 to 15 very thin layers, in between which is creme or, more commonly, cooked chocolate icing.
 We tried two kinds of Smith Island Cake: the traditional yellow cake with chocolate icing and an orange cake with orange creme icing.
-The cake we tried had 10 or 11 layers -- impressive and beautiful.
+The cake we tried had 10 or 11 layers — impressive and beautiful.
 The most common flavor is yellow cake with chocolate icing but other flavors such as coconut, fig, strawberry, lemon, and orange.

-Smith Islanders have a peculiar accent.
+On the island you may notice that Smith Islanders have a peculiar accent.
 Not so much like old English anymore, but it does stand out from the typical southern Maryland accent.
 Apparently, this accent stems from the island being so isolated throughout the years.
 It originally was settled in 1686 by English farmers John Evans and John Tyler (hence, Tylerton).
-Smith Island became a base of operations during the Revolutionary War for British troops.
+Also worth noting: Smith Island became a base of operations during the Revolutionary War for British troops.

-You'll note, when you visit, that Smith Island, like Tangier Island, is very Methodist.
-The Methodist church is the largest, and the island is dry due to its Methodist heritage (traditional Methodists eschewed cards, alcohol, and dancing; modern Methodists have largely made their peace with these sins, but the island retains its conservative Methodist heritage).
+You’ll notice, too, when you visit, that Smith Island, like Tangier Island, is very Methodist.
+The Methodist church is the largest, and the island is dry due to its Methodist heritage (traditional Methodists eschewed cards, alcohol, and dancing; modern Methodists have largely made their peace with these sins, but the island retains its conservative heritage).

 If you stay over night at one of the island’s few bed and breakfast inns (2-night minimum stay required), you’ll have the opportunity to go kayaking through the island and marshes.
 The meandering creeks, or “guts,” through the island’s 8,000 acres of marsh provide extensive opportunities for paddlers and photographers.
 You could also take a boat over to Tylerton, accessible only by boat, even from Ewell.
 Or you could take the ferry to one of the other nearby islands, including Tangier.